"Idi Amin would make sure that he's killed ."

 Watch a video about the 90-Day Ultimatum from Idi Amin here:

 On August 4, 1972, Amin made a decree that all Asians of British subjects would have to leave Uganda within three months.
 All non-citizen Asians had to depart by November 8, 1972

-Defending the expulsion, Amin was of the opinion, that he was “giving Ugandan back to ethnic Ugandans.”
+Defending the expulsion, Amin believed, that he was “giving Uganda back to ethnic Ugandans.”

 In an incoherent speech to his troops, he mentioned divine calling through a dream was a reason for expelling Asians.

 The other theory for terrorising Asians was due to a wealthy Asian widow refusing to marry Amin.
 This story without much credibility was primarily circulating in Kampala.

 At first, many Asians were in denial about the order, but after a few days, they came to understand that this was the reality.

 To make matters worse, further rulings from Amin as well as theft, violence and sexual crimes saw the deterioration of internal security.

 Just short of anarchy, Asians that became non-cooperative to the situation were prone to physical and sexual violence.